Jocker666z/glouglou/README.md

 * vgmstream files: vgmstream-cli (installed with vgmstream123)

 ## Beets
-* With beets option `-b` `-be`, you must have installed and configured beets, glouglou doesn't check anything on this side (see: https://beets.io/).
+* With Beets option `-b` `-be`, you must have installed and configured beets, glouglou doesn't check anything on this side (see: https://beets.io/).
-* beets allows you to search in tags, of classic audio files like flac, mp3, etc...
+* Beets allows you to search in tags, of classic audio files like flac, mp3, etc...
 This method is more flexible because it includes file path and tags.

 ## Install help
 ### adplay